Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 Lifestyle photos: In its environment being used

 - Important for conversions because it allows the customer to imagine how they would use it themselves.
 This shot could also effectively show the scale of a product and possibly even how to store it.
-Tinted lip balm being applied, eye cream being scooped out of the jar.
+Tinted lip balm being applied, under eye salve being scooped out of the jar, etc.

 Group shot: With other items in product line or gift set

-- If a customer is interested in this one product enough to click through your photos, they’ll also be interested in other items in your line.
+- If a customer is interested in ‘this’ product enough to click through your photos, they’ll also be interested in other items in your line.
 Use their attention to your advantage!
 Show off the other products you sell in this same general category.

 Packaging shot: Regular packaging and/or gift packaging

-- Showing packaging solidifies the deal.
-The customer can imagine how it will arrive to their home (or the recipient they’re sending it to).
+- Showing product packaging solidifies the deal.
+The customer can imagine how it will arrive at their home (or the recipient they’re sending it to).
 If you offer gift packaging, this is also a great time to display that option.